wesovilabs/beyond/docs/about.md

 {: .text-green-300}
 ## Code of Conduct
-Goa is committed to fostering a welcoming community.
+Beyond is committed to fostering a welcoming community.

-View Goa Code of Conduct on  [Goa repository](https://github.com/wesovilabs/goa/tree/master/CODE_OF_CONDUCT.md).
+View Beyond Code of Conduct on  [Beyond repository](https://github.com/wesovilabs/beyond/tree/master/CODE_OF_CONDUCT.md).

 ---